 (ii) Building in cooperation with existing programmes from the World Bank, the Climate and Clean Air Coalition, or the C40 Cities Climate Leadership Group to encourage more action at the national or subnational level.

-(d) To some extent, the creation of the forum for international cooperation on air pollution could allow any of the above measures to be undertaken as part of the forum, as well as building more links to other regions and organizations tackling air pollution.
+(d) To some extent, the creation of the forum for international cooperation on air pollution could allow any of the above measures to be undertaken as part of the forum, as well as building more links to other regions and organizations tackling air pollution..
+For example, the BACA initiative could be revived as an international version within the forum.

-Binding instrument(s)/measure(s)
+Approach 3(b) Binding instrument(s)/measure(s)

-18. A binding option could be a new binding instrument, replacing the existing Gothenburg Protocol, or a new protocol with different or additional obligations to the existing Gothenburg Protocol.
+16. A binding option could be a new binding instrument, replacing the existing Gothenburg Protocol, or a new protocol with different or additional obligations to the existing Gothenburg Protocol.
 As a new treaty is a clean slate, the obligations could be very different from the existing provisions of the Gothenburg Protocol: